Superpat/ancientreligions/ACR_Changelog.md

 - Toned down "Clans of Dannu", removing the OP "Heroic Religion" troop modifier and stopped forcing True-Cognatic succession.
 - The religious head title for Druidic is now called the Archdruid(dess), the King-tier theocracy Great Druid(ess), and the Emperor-tier theocracy is Myrdynn.
   - I'm open to ideas for having a different temporal head name.
+- New society background image for the Unseelie Petitioners courtesy of Maal.

 Britannic:

 - Fixed missing localisation for the Circle of Dryads.
+- Changed Arch-Dryad to Archdryad.

 Promethean:

 - Fixed bug where Prometheans couldn't join the Hermetic Society.
+- New society background image for The Coven courtesy of Maal.

 Egyptian: